exwm/yt_clipper/readme.md

 **Alt+Left/Right:** Select the next/previous marker pair relative to the currently or previously selected pair.

 **Ctrl+Alt+Left/Right:** Select the next/previous marker pair _and jump to its start marker_.

+- Navigating between or reordering marker pairs, whether with these shortcuts or the **◄ Prev**/**Next ►** buttons, refreshes the player controls and progress bar so they don't stay hidden while the playhead jumps.

 ## Global Settings Editor Shortcuts